 In 2013 the trend was for plain white kitchen cabinets combined with a colourful glass splashback to add colour.
 This trend will continue into 2014.

 An example of a white gloss kitchen with a purple glass splashback shown below

 Using units or accessories to add colour to white units

 A new trend is also emerging.
 Rather than using a glass splashback to add a splash of colour to plain white kitchens cabinets, people instead are using a few bright coloured cabinets or accessories.
 This is shown in the 3 pictures below.
 This is a great idea if you’re working to a tight budget as glass splashbacks are expensive so big savings can be made if they are not needed.

-Our unique FREE service finds you the best value kitchen possible by comparing the prices & quality of all kitchens on the market.
+Our FREE service finds you the best value kitchen.

-If you’re looking for a budget kitchen, we’ll recommend local showrooms who’s kitchens are less expensive & much higher quality than places like Howdens, Wickes & Magnet.
+If you’re looking for a budget kitchen, we’ll recommend local showrooms who’s kitchens are cheaper & higher quality than places like Wickes, Howdens, Magnet & Wren.

-If you’re looking for a luxury kitchen, we’ll recommend the local showrooms who offer the best value luxury kitchens on the market.
+If you’re looking for a luxury kitchen, we’ll recommend the local showrooms who offer the best value luxury ranges.